- Aim/Focus

 -

-Does the scheme owner have a documented assessment methodology for CABs that are assessing chain of custody?
+Does the scheme owner have a documented assessment methodology for assurance providers that are assessing chain of custody?

 Possible answers